anunda-nyagami/anunda-nyagami/README.md

 Data Analyst
 ------------

-Extensive experience in data analysis using Python, R, and SQL and data visualization using Matplotlib, Seaborn and Tableau.
-Supervised and unsupervised machine learning modelling, and text processing with NLTK.
+I have extensive experience in data analysis using Python, R, and SQL and data visualization using Matplotlib and Seaborn.
+I am well versed with supervised and unsupervised machine learning modelling as well as text processing with NLTK.

 * 🌍  I'm based in Nairobi
 * 🖥️  See my portfolio at [Github and Kaggle](http://anunda-nyagami.github.io)